 Discard or compost herbal material.

 Step 5) Return the liquid from your bowl to a clean pot.

 Step 6) Very gently warm your liquid just enough to incorporate honey.
 Do not overheat.
-Add 3/4 to 1 cup of raw or local honey and stir until well blended.
+Add 1 cup (or more) of raw or local honey and stir until well blended.

-Step 7) Once cooled, pour your fresh, potent herbal syrup into glass jars or bottles,
+Step 7) Once cooled, pour your fresh, potent herbal syrup into glass jars or bottles and cap tightly.